tchara96/F1_Race_Analysis/03_F1_Practice_Pace_Analysis/README.md

-# 🏎️ F1 Practice Pace Analysis (2025 Abu Dhabi Grand Prix)
+# 🏎️📊 F1 Practice Pace Analysis (2025 Abu Dhabi Grand Prix)

 This project contains the MATLAB script and associated data files for analyzing long-run and short-run pace from the three practice sessions of the title decider, 2025 Abu Dhabi Grand Prix.
-The goal of this analysis is to determine the relative performance and tire degradation characteristics of the 3 title contenters leading up to Qualifying and the Race.
+The goal of this analysis is to determine the relative performance over quali simulations and race simulations of the 3 title contenders-drivers leading up to Qualifying and the Race.

 ## 📁 Project Structure